 The biggest of all is that of a sperm whale, 170 cm long.

-Icelandic folklore is also well represented as the museum has the penises from trolls, ghosts and elves.
+Icelandic folklore is also well represented as the museum has the penises of trolls, ghosts, and elves.

 One human member is also on display with three more promised by donors.
 Men can still sign up on a list to donate theirs.
 I wonder how many offers will come in when the museum will become more popular.